 Incorporate the Internet

 The NDP Group reports that more people will be conducting online research during the 2015 holiday shopping season than in 2014.
 Over 70% of shoppers plan to review information online and over 40% will read consumer reviews.
-Retailers can minimize the loss of sales to online venues by keeping shoppers offline and in their own store, and one way to do that is to give consumers the online research they want via digital signage.
+Retailers can minimize the loss of sales to online venues by keeping shoppers offline and in their own stores.
+One way to do that is to give consumers the online research they want via digital signage.

 Turn Holiday Customers into Year-Round Customers